unicode-org/conformance/README.md

 To use quicker development mode, do the following:

 1. Clone run_config.json.
-Then include only the executors and/or components that are being developed.
-Also consider setting the ICU version or versions needed.
+Include only the executors and/or components that are being developed.
+Also consider selecting only the ICU version or versions needed.

-1. Create a custom version of the end-to-end script.
-Change the reference from `run_config.json` to the modified custom run_config.json.
+1. Close one of the executions scripts to create a custom version.
+Change the reference from `run_config.json` to the modified version.
 Note that `export TEST_LIMIT=` may be changed to test a smaller set of cases.
 Note that this may also point to a custom directory for the output under the conformance directory.

-To use this, simply execute the custom script using `bash` or equivalent in the environment, e.g.:
+To use this, simply execute the custom script using `bash` or equivalent in the
+environment:

 ````
 bash my_custom_script.sh